akvo/akvo-rsr/akvo/scripts/asset_manager/README.md

-# Media Packer
+# RSR Asset Manager

-## Goal
+## Purpose
-To be able to handle css & javascript files in a more organised and efficient way.
-And at the same time provide better performance by reduce http requests, enable better use of browser cache and compression of css & javascript files.
+RSR Asset Manager is an effort to optimise organisation and efficiency of the Cascading Style Sheets (CSS) and Javascript (JS) use in Akvo RSR.

-## What
+## Principles

-Instead of having a large css file we want to have several small ones.
-Each representing a block of styles, a block can be part of the site such as 'typography' or 'mainnav'.
-The use of several small css files makes it much easier to manage updates and retain an overview of the evolving styles and scripts.
-At the same time we don't want to serve several css & javascript files to the user.
-This since each separate file creates an extra http request which is dreadful for performance.
-That's why we should combine all css files into one and only serve that one.
-While we are at it we will also compress the files using Yahoo's great YUICompressor.
+### Organisation
+It is very easy to become unorganised with CSS & JS files.
+This is particular true for CSS.
+To maintain organised it’s a good strategy to split the CSS classes into separate smaller files.
+Where one file covers one logical area of the site.
+It might be a specific page or something like the typography.
+This makes it much easier to understand where the styles is used and how to update the styles in the future.

+### Performance

+#### Minimise the number of HTTP requests
+To minimise the number of HTTP requests is very to improve first time visitors performance.
+Hence we don’t want to serve several CSS & JS files (Asset files).
+We will need to combine each bundle into one file and serve the combined file to the user.

+#### Make use of the users browser cache
+We want the users browser to cache files as much as possible.
+This is enabled by setting far future expires headers on asset files.
+This will make the browser grab the files from a local cache instead of downloading them again.
+At the same time we need a way to make sure that new asset files are downloaded so the old browser cached versions not are used.
+This issue is solved by renaming the asset file based on it’s contents.

+#### Keep the asset files small for faster download
+To optimise the page speed we want to keep the asset files as small as possible.
+Because of this we will minimise the asset files with the help of the YUICompressor.
+This tool have been reported to shrink file sizes with ~20%.

+#### Minimise manual labour
+Since we don’t want to do anything manual that we don’t need to we will use Git to regenerate the asset files automatically.
+Since git have a pre-commit hook we will use that to make sure the asset files always are up to date!

-## How
+## Implementation
-We define media bundles in a python file.
-Each media bundle consists of one or more source files.
-All those source files will be combined into one file representing the bundle for use on the site.

 ### Overview
-When a developer makes a commit in git the packer script parses the media_bundles.py file where we have defined our media bundles.
-For each defined bundle the source files are combined into one file.
-The file is persisted to disk, and also added to the git index.
-In our templates we can then with the 'media_bundle' template tag call for a specific media bundle e.g. {% media_bundle 'akvo_style' %}.
-Depending on the media bundle type (css or js) the template tag will add the corresponding code block pointing to the combined file.

-###In depth
-Besides combining the bundles files the media packer also enables support for compression of bundle files, naming based on the content (with a hash) and a way to make development easier by bypassing the combined files and link directly agains the source files.

-The media packer uses the YUICompressor(http://developer.yahoo.com/yui/compressor/) for compressing the bundle files, compression is selectable with the 'compress' (True, or False) setting.

-The combined files are named with a fingerprint (hash) based on the file contents.
-This makes it possible to set expires header to the files on the webserver.
-In practice this will make users cache styles and javascript files on their first visit.
-Since we thanks to the fingerprint naming can have a very long expire date, it's a good chance the user will not need to download those from our server but use their browsers cache.
-The fingerprint nameing forces users to download new styles and javascipt if we have updates them since last time they visited out website.
-The template tag uses a map file named map.py to locate the current file name for the bundle.
-This file is separated from the media_bundles file since we don't wan't to mix user defined files and auto generated files.
-In this way one can make comments in the media_bundles.py file without any risk of confusion.
+We will use a Python dictionary to define media bundles.
+You will load a media bundle where you used to load a css or a javascript file in the templates.
+A media bundle can consist of one or several CSS or JS files.
+The media bundles will then be loaded in the template with a Django template tag.
+A Git hook is used to automatically repack the media bundles on a new commit.

+### Asset Manager elements
+- akvo/scripts/asset_manager/asset_bundle.py file where asset_bundles are defined.
+- akvo/scripts/asset_manager/ map.py file used by Django for template tags lookups.
+- akvo/scripts/asset_manager/ packer.py generates combined & compressed bundle files.
+It also populates the map.py file.
+- {% asset_bundle ‘foo’ %} Django template tag which uses the map.py for lookup.
+- "pre-commit" git hook that call the packer script before a commit.
+- On first request and execution of the scripts/media_packer/__init__.py a symlink to the git hook is made.
+- A DEV_ASSET_BUNDLES=TRUE setting.
+Add expires header to the apache configuration. (optional)

+### In depth / example
+On commit the git hook kickstarts the packer script which parses the asset_bundle.py files for asset_bundles.
+When it finds a bundle, e.g. ‘akvo_styles’, it reads the bundle settings and starts to combine the bundle files (e.g. ‘typography” or ”footer”) into one bundle file.
+When this is done the bundle file is compressed with YUICompressor.
+The combined and compressed file is then named with a fingerprint (hash) based on it’s contents.
+The hash is added to the map.py file for Django template tag lookup.
+In the template we would then add the template tag {% asset_bundle ‘akvo_styles’ %} to load the latest fingerprinted bundle file.

+### Development mode
-The development mode is utilised by adding a DEV_MEDIA_BUNDLES=TRUE to the settings file.
+The development mode is utilised by adding a ASSET_MANAGER_DEV =TRUE to the settings file.
 For styles the template tag will link against a raw file which are generated by the packer script.
 The raw file then imports the source files by using css @imports.
 For javascript the template tag will link directly to the source files.

-### Media packer elements
-- A media_bundle.py file where bundles are defined.
-- A map.py file used by Django for lookups.
-- A packer script that generate combined & compressed bundle files.
-It also populates the map.py.
-- A media_bundle Django template tag which uses the map.py for lookups.
-- A git hook "pre-commit" that call the packer script before a commit.
-- On first request and execution of the scripts/media_packer/__init__.py a symlink to the git hook is setup.
-- A DEV_MEDIA_BUNDLES=TRUE setting.
-- Add expires header to the apache configuration.

 ## Things to consider